Sadzurami/recaptcha-v2-solver/README.md

 -   IP change is obligatory after each decision
 -   Reuse IP no more than 3 times in 2 hours.

+Cookies and additional data are not required for quality solutions.

 ### Speed of solutions

 Less than 15 seconds for one solution of captcha.